Northern Nevada Eviction Laws

 • Personally serving it directly to the tenant.

-• Giving it to anyone else who lives at the rental unit if the tenant who you rent to is not available.
-In addition, you must also mail a copy to either the tenant’s rental unit.
+• Giving it to anyone else who lives at the rental if the tenant who you rent to is not available.
+In addition, you must also mail a copy to either the tenant’s rental.

 • By posting the notice in a conspicuous place at the rental unit if you, the landlord, can’t locate where the tenant is staying or where they work.